Porges/ways-to-play/src/games/pigeon-lottery/pigeon-lottery.md

 >
 > Countries where the game was played in the past (before becoming Keno); locations with particular reports highlighted.

-The game traveled everywhere that Chinese people migrated to.
-In particular, it seems to have been popular in places with goldfields where Chinese men came to work in the late 19th century: San Francisco in the USA, British Columbia in Canada, Victoria in Australia, and Otago in New Zealand.
+Chinese emigrants brought the game everywhere that they settled, particularly to goldfield regions where young Chinese men came to work in the late 19th century: San Francisco in the USA, British Columbia in Canada, Victoria in Australia, and Otago in New Zealand.

 Despite the existence of other very similar games in China, such as the ‘mountain lottery’ (<span lang="zh">山票</span> Mandarin: <span lang="cmn-Latn-pinyin">shān piào</span>, Cantonese: <span lang="yue-Latn-jyutping">saan¹ piu³</span>), the pigeon lottery was the only one that was successfully popularized amongst Europeans.[@BettingOnEmpire p.
 193] Conversely, in countries such as Malaya, where the game was legal during the [Japanese occupation](https://en.wikipedia.org/wiki/Japanese_occupation_of_Malaya) (1941–42), the pigeon lottery was apparently never as popular as Chee Fah or Chee Tam (games based upon selecting one out of 36 or 80 characters, respectively).[@GamblingGamesOfMalaya p.
 48]